Air India decides to procure Airbus A350 aircraft; first plane's delivery likely by March 2023 | Business

 Since April, the airline's chairman N Chandrasekaran -- who also is the chairman of the Tata Group -- has rejigged the top management of the airline, bringing in senior and middle-level executives who have worked in other companies of the Tata Group such as Tata Steel and Vistara.

-Air India and Airbus did not respond to PTI's queries regarding the aircraft procurement.
+Air India and Airbus did not respond to PTI's queries regarding aircraft procurement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)